 Plantar warts are a form of HPV (Human Papilloma Virus), and ‘plantar’ refers to the bottom of the foot.
 The bottom of the foot has thick skin and this makes it difficult to treat warts found there.
 A virus can enter the skin through cracks and tiny cuts in the skin.
 HPV thrives in warm and moist environments like pools, bathroom floors, and swimming areas.
 Also, plantar warts are highly contagious and can spread to other members of the family.

 Since plantar warts are very deep in the tissue, freezing and the use of over-the-counter acids are not effective in treating the condition.
 The effective treatments that we suggest at Medical City Children’s Orthopedics and Spine Specialists include stronger topical acids, blistering agents, prescription-strength creams, and injections to improve the natural immune response of your child.

 Outward and Inward-Pointing Toes

 When a child begins to walk, their toes may either face in (in-toeing) or out (out-toeing).
 These conditions usually correct themselves over time without undergoing any treatment.
 However, you may need to treat some underlying issues that cause in-toeing or out-toeing.
-Treatments such as corrective shoes, splints, or night braces may be prescribed depending on the severity of your child’s condition.
+The doctor may treat the child with corrective shoes, splints, or night braces depending on the severity of your child’s condition.
 If you notice that your child has in-toeing or out-toeing, kindly call our office so that we can find its cause and suggest the appropriate treatment (if needed).